This is the featured image of the Create an Impressive Sounding House Chord blog article.

 ~House Chord 2

-To smooth the sound lets move to the filter section.
-In the filter section, we will pull down the “CUTOFF” and increase the “RES” a bit.
-Furthermore, to add some filter attack sent to the envelope, we will tune the “ENV 2” knob up to approximately 20%.
+To smooth the sound, let's move to the filter section.
+In the filter section, we will pull down the "CUTOFF" and increase the "RES" a bit.
+Furthermore, we will tune the "ENV 2" knob up to approximately 20% to add some filter attacks sent to the envelope.
 Next, we will move to the ADSR section of the filter and tweak the attack and decay sliders a bit.
-Finally, let’s increase the velocity slider all the way up.
-This will make the envelope shorter, and velocity will react more to the filter.
-Let’s hear the progress again.
+Finally, let's increase the velocity slider.
+This will shorten the envelope, and velocity will react more to the filter.
+Let's hear the progress again.

 ~House Chord 3